sictweb/bti425-2020/notes/angular-forms-intro.md

 <br>

-**Topic coverage plan**
+### Topic coverage plan

-* First, we describe three ways to do forms in Angular.
+* First, we describe the three ways to do forms in Angular.
 We will use only one, *Template-driven Forms*.

 * Next, we refresh our memory by showing a simple and standard HTML Form.